 Sellers work with a number of third-party services to deliver their items to buyers, including FedEx, UPS, and the United States Postal Service.
 Anything that prevents timely delivery of goods to buyers could harm sellers and could negatively affect our reputation.
 Delays or interruptions may be caused by events that are beyond the control of the delivery services, such as inclement weather, natural disasters, transportation disruptions, delays in customs inspections, terrorism, public health crises such as the COVID-19 pandemic, or labor unrest.
+For example, in the event a potential third-party strike occurs, this may cause orders to be lost or delivered late, which could result in canceled customer orders, reduced GMV and net revenue, and negatively impact net loss.
+It is possible that a potential third-party strike could also result in increased shipping costs and buyer accommodations.
+These potential impacts may have a material adverse effect on our business, financial condition, including on our financial statements of operations and cash flow, operating results, and liquidity.
 The delivery services could also be affected by industry consolidation, insolvency, or government shut-downs.
 Although we have agreements with certain delivery services that enable us to provide pre-paid shipping labels as a convenience to sellers, our agreements do not require these providers to offer delivery services to sellers.
 Further, our competitors could obtain preferential rates or shipping services, causing sellers to pay higher shipping costs or find alternative delivery services.
 If the items sold through our online marketplace are not delivered in proper condition, on a timely basis or at shipping rates that buyers are willing to pay, our reputation and our business could be adversely affected.